Mayank1109/intern_assignment_task_manager/README.md

 ### To run this project
-1. simply start with npm install to install all the necessory dependencies
+1. simply start with npm install to install all the necessary dependencies
 2. Then write the command "npm start"